 Kadizora Camp truly offers the ultimate Okavango Delta experience, with a wide range of activities, a beautiful location, diverse wildlife and warm, local hospitality .

-The lodge has 10 luxury tents, either twin or double bedded.
+The Camps accommodation consists of 8 luxury tents and x4 standard tents’ with either twin or a conversion to a double bed.
 Each tent is well-positioned for ultimate privacy and seclusion.
 All tents feature a luxurious en-suite bathroom and outdoor decking, both with spectacular views for a true ‘out of Africa’ experience.

 Custom made tents form the backdrop of the communal area with a comfortable lounge, reception and dining room which open onto a central deck and fire pit.